 Ideology yields to exhaustion.
 An epistemic downward spiral: we’re too tired to explain; we know nothing.
 As the narrator’s grandmother believed, people all have the ability to receive premonitions, but “avoid them because they’re mostly unbearable,” avoiding the truth so well that they don’t even know they’re avoiding it anymore.

 But they’re still, on some level, always pretending.
 The unconscious always knows better, or whatever.
 Fantasy pretends not to.
-It interprets without consideration, after a certain point, of questions like how do you know?
+It interprets without considering, after a certain point, questions like how do you know?
 “This is why I’ve failed so far in my career to write essays,” the narrator explains, “I never provide the appropriate details.”

 I look at him with a look that says, you just blew a fucking million-dollar idea.
 It’s a look I learned from television, where it appears with a surprising and almost sinister regularity.

 Here, though, the world that fails to supply the appropriate details that would sustain our fantasies is one in which everyone is just unemployed and broke.
 Flailing for a job.
-Trying, and failing, to gesture towards something like a “normal” — employed — life.
+Trying, and failing, to gesture towards something like a “normal”—employed—life.